 The Oklahoma National Guard Tuition Waiver is established as an incentive for qualified young men and women to join the Oklahoma National Guard and as a means to retain skilled, productive citizens within the state.
 Applicants must be a bonafide member of the Oklahoma National Guard at the beginning of the semester for which he/she is applying for a scholarship, or by the scholarship application [...]
 More

 ProNet International's primary purpose is to provide financial help to veterans and their families needing professional and/or academic assistance through grants and scholarships.
 Applicants must be a U.S. citizen, rank in the upper 20% of their high school class and be admitted in an educational program.
-Must submit a detailed written request for gift or scholarship along with three letters of [...]
+Preference will be given to those who wish to pursue a career in the insurance industry [...]
 More

-The Graydon and Myrth Fox Scholarship was established to assist individuals who are seeking to further their job skills or improve their circumstances through education by providing scholarships for Veterans who have served honorably in the United States Armed Forces or a surviving spouse, dependent child or grandchild of a U.S. Veteran.
-Preference will be given to wounded personnel or a [...]
+To be eligible for The Graydon & Myrth Fox Scholarship, applicants must: demonstrate financial need; be pursuing a degree at an accredited college, university, or trade school; and, be a veteran who has served honorably in the United States Armed Forces, a surviving spouse, dependent child or grandchild of a U.S. Veteran (preference will be given to wounded personnel or a surviving spouse, [...]
 More

 The Military Order of the Purple Heart (MOPH) Scholarship Program is designed to provide financial support to Purple Heart recipients and their families for the direct costs of higher education.

 The Loan Repayment Program is one of several Navy enlistment education incentive programs designed to pay federally guaranteed student loans (up to $65,000) through three annual payments during a Sailor's first three years of service.
 The loan must be entered into before going joining the military.
 This program is currently only available to eligible personnel in the delayed entry program who [...]
 More